jontheepi/bad_batch_alert/README.md

 # Baltimore Bad Batch Alert Project

 Hello, and welcome to the Baltimore [Bad Batch Alert](http://www.badbatchalert.com/) project!
-This project is a large partnership between caring people and organizations in the Baltimore area and has been [featured on a number of prominent news outlets](http://www.badbatchalert.com/press/) including *The Washington Post* and *Vice News*.
+This project is dedicated to the memory of Rachel Vicary, who lost her life in the stuggle with opioid addiction.
+It has been [featured on a number of prominent news outlets](http://www.badbatchalert.com/press/) including *The Washington Post* and *Vice News*.

 # What?